tsid73/personal-finance-tracker/README.md

 - `packages/shared` contains shared domain types.
 - `database/migrations` contains the schema and demo seed migrations. `database/schema.sql` remains as a schema reference snapshot.
 - `docker-compose.yml` starts the local MySQL instance.
-- `.private/Plan.md` is the private machine-readable rebuild and planning file kept out of git.
+- `.private/Plan.md` is the private rebuild and planning file kept out of git.

 ## How It Works